Florida woman suffering a stroke said she needed 'help', her dogs ran and got it

 Maureen Hatcher's dogs, Sadie and Bella, were caught on video running for help after she fell down in her St Augustine home alone, according to NBC-affiliate station WTLV .

-The dogs can been seen in footage from Hatcher's front-door camera running out of the house just moments before a neighbor comes over, finds Hatcher and calls 911.
+The dogs can been seen in footage from Hatcher's front-door camera running out of the house just moments before a neighbor comes over, finds her and calls 911.

 "I just went face first into the floor,” Hatcher, now recovered, told WTLV.
 “I remember Sadie coming in.
 I said, 'Mommy needs help,' and then they were gone.”